Scheduling Your Execution: At Least Don’t Pick Super Bowl Sunday

 June

-Every four years this is the World Cup.
+Every four years, June is devoured by the World Cup.
 A hard criteria?
 Probably not.
 But carefully consider your guest list and keep an eye for rabid fans; the World Cup is the one sport where people literally murder the under-performing athletes.
-Don’t anger these freaks.
+Don’t anger these people.

 July